Northwest University-Center for Online and Extended Education

 Admissions Snapshot

-Admission rate is not reported in current Scorecard data, and SAT/ACT mid-ranges are also missing -- typical for adult-degree-completion programs that emphasize work and life experience over traditional academic-prep metrics.
+Admission rate is not reported in current Scorecard data, and SAT/ACT mid-ranges are also missing - typical for adult-degree-completion programs that emphasize work and life experience over traditional academic-prep metrics.
 The 50% completion rate aligns with the adult-learner population, where stop-out and part-time enrollment are common.
-Pell rate is just 18.45%, the lowest in this batch, reflecting a working-adult enrollment profile rather than traditional low-income undergraduate dynamics.
+Pell rate is just 18.45%, the lowest in our dataset, reflecting a working-adult enrollment profile rather than traditional low-income undergraduate dynamics.

 Compared to Similar Schools